LeslieHor/rCast/README.md

-# Podcast Manager
+# rCast
-Podcast Manager is a cross-platform podcast manager.
+rCast is a cross-platform podcast manager.
 Downloading, playing and managing podcasts can all be done in here.

 ## Used Libraries
 * SimplePIE (RSS feed interaction)